 It’s rare, but in the earliest stages of pregnancy, your cat may have "morning sickness" that might show up as a lack of appetite or vomiting.
 If that keeps happening, take her to the vet.
 With the surge of hormones and changes to her uterus, she may show signs of fatigue.
 This phase will eventually fade after those first few weeks pass.

-Just like many other females in the animal kingdom carrying a bun in the oven (or in this case, about 2-5 buns per litter), your cat may need extra food and calories while she’s expecting.
+Just like many other females in the animal kingdom carrying a bun in the oven (or for a cat, an average of 4 buns per litter), your cat may need extra food and calories while she’s expecting.

 She’ll eat about 1.5 times her normal diet as her pregnancy draws to a close, so make sure she has constant access to her normal fare.
-Your vet will probably recommend that you add kitten food or chow for pregnant cats to your pet's meals before birth and during lactation.
+Your vet will probably recommend that you feed your pregnant cat kitten food throughout her pregnancy and during the period she is nursing her young.

 Viruses can spread to kittens before they’re born, so keep up with your cat's vaccination schedule.
 If your pregnant cat is due for her regular vaccination and deworming/flea treatment or needs medication, check with your vet first to make sure the treatment is safe for her.
 It is best to vaccinate prior to breeding, as most vaccines are not safe to give during pregnancy.